masci/datadog/README.md

 ```

 You can also send Datadog events from workflows, same as `metric` please note
 how `events` is indeed a string containing YAML code.
-Fore example, an use case
+For example, an use case
 might be sending an event when a job has failed:

 ```yaml